 Alongside learning focused on our subject areas, engaging in the design process enables students to develop confidence, resilience, creative thinking and communication skills through working individually and as part of a team.

 In design & technology we cover a range of different disciplines.
 All students engage with learning about textiles, product design, graphics and food at Key Stage 3.
 With the exception of food, at Key Stage 3 we adopt a multi-disciplinary approach which enables learners to understand how a range of tools, equipment and materials are used in a more flexible and interchangeable ways to solve design problems.
-At KS4 students can choose to study specialised GCSEs in food, textiles, product design, and graphics.
+At KS4 we offer GCSE Design & Technology and Level 2 Hospitallity and Catering.
 At KS5 we currently offer A Level courses in graphic communication, textiles and product design.

 Our facilities include, one CNC room, two purpose-built food rooms, two hard materials studios with a large prep room, one textile and fashion studio, one multi-purpose studio, one graphics studio and a digital design suite.